 2 – You can’t trust criminals

-Relying on some criminals to keep their word is a risky endeavour.
+Relying on some criminals to keep their word is a risky endeavor.
 It seems like a simple exchange — money for a decryption key — but there’s no way to tell the ransomware gang can be trusted to hold up their half of the bargain.
 Many victims have paid the ransom and failed to regain access to files.

 This cuts both ways: Why pay up if you don’t expect to get your data back?
 Reputation matters, even in the criminal world.

 The CryptoWall gang is well known for its excellent customer service, such as giving victims deadline extensions to gather the ransom, providing information on how to obtain bitcoins (the preferred method of payment), and promptly decrypting the files upon payment.
 Other malware families, such as TeslaCrypt, Reveton, and CTB-Locker, have less reliable reputations.
 Which can really be trusted?
 Paying to find out is not the best strategy.

 3 – Your next ransom will be higher

 Extortionists typically don’t ask for exorbitant amounts; the average ransom ranges between $300 to $1,000.
 But as more organizations succumb, criminals, feel increasingly confident enough to raise prices.
 It’s hard to put a market price on data if the victims really, really need to get their files back.